Exit Location Report for a Residential Lease

 By refusal of the owner (formal notice not effective)

-When the lessor refuses to make an entry inventory, the lessee must send him a formal notice to do it.
+When the landlord (or his representative) refuses to make an entry inventory, the tenant must send him a formal notice to do it.

-If the landlord persists in his refusal, he will have to prove at the end of the lease that he gave the accommodation in good condition to show the damage caused by the tenant.
+If the landlord (or his representative) persists in his refusal despite this formal notice, he will have to prove at the end of the lease that he gave the house in good condition to show the damage caused by the tenant.

 By refusal of the tenant

-For other repairs (work to be carried out by the lessor or dilapidated of the premises), it is up to the owner to demonstrate that they are attributable to the tenant.
+For other repairs (work to be carried out by the lessor or dilapidated of the premises), it is up to the owner (or his representative) to demonstrate that they are attributable to the tenant.

 By negligence of the owner and the tenant